 Only a small percentage of estates are large enough to incur IHT but you mustn’t forget to factor this into your plans when you make your will.

 Everyone has a tax-free allowance or ‘nil rate band’ on their estate.
-This means the estate won’t incur IHT if it’s under a certain amount - for the 2018-19 tax year this is £325,000.
+This means the estate won’t incur IHT if it’s under a certain amount - this is currently £325,000.

 Married couples and civil partners are allowed to pass their entire estate to their spouse tax-free when they die.
 They can also pass on their unused tax-free allowance to their spouse.
 So if a husband dies and his estate was under £325,000, his wife can take his allowance and add it to her own tax-free allowance so her estate will only incur IHT if it’s worth over £650,000 when she dies.

 The tax rate is currently 40% of the estate that is above the nil rate band.
 The table below is a simple example of how the tax is calculated for two different estates.

 Since 6 April 2017, each person gets an additional tax-free allowance to use against the value of their home if they leave their home to their children or grandchildren.
 This is called the ‘residence nil rate band’.
 The allowance is £175,000.
 This can also transfer to the surviving spouse, if it isn’t used up already.
 It could also apply if you’ve downsized or sold your property.

 This means a married or civil partnership couple could leave their heirs a combined estate of up to £1 million without incurring IHT.

 IHT is normally paid from the funds in the estate, or from money raised from the sale of assets, within six months of the person’s death, otherwise HMRC will start charging interest.

 It’s usually the executor who is responsible for working out the value of the estate, how much IHT is due and then paying it.
 If there isn’t a will, it’s the administrator of the estate who does this.
 Once the tax and debts are paid, the executor can distribute what remains of the estate to the beneficiaries.